 All lamps will gradually fade out after about 30 seconds.

-Entry lighting can be disabled manually by closing all doors, pressing $\widehat{\bullet}$ on the remote key, or starting the vehicle.
+Entry lighting can be disabled manually by closing all doors, pressing \bigcirc on the remote key, or starting the vehicle.

 This feature can be changed.
-On the infotainment home page, select Settings > Vehicle > Vehicle Locator Lights.
+On the infotainment home screen, select Settings > Vehicle > Lighting.